Skip to content

 } finally {

-// The Localizer is a container singleton; without reset
+// The Localizer is a singleton; without reset the

-// the override leaks into the next request on the same
+// override leaks into the next request on the worker.

 Localizer::setActiveLocales(null);